felippe-regazio/1post/README.md

 ### Theming

-You can change your code highlighting theme on the file `blog-config.json` by editing the key `prism_theme`.
+You can change your code highlighting theme on the file `blog-config.json` by editing the key `blog_prism_theme`.
 It supports the following values:

 ```
 prism